Removing the Identity Barrier for Office 365 Migrations

 Okta bridges the gap between Active Directory and the cloud without requiring any of the extra servers or on-premises software.
 Like Azure AD Connect, Okta requires no network proxies or load balancers.
 There is no complicated certificate configuration, and there is no need to manage traffic from the public internet into the Active Directory environment.
 However, unlike Azure AD Connect, Okta does allow for automatic failover and real-time verification of user credentials to their Active Directory account—and can do so without requiring complex corporate network connectivity.
 How does Okta do this?

 Okta looked at the functionality that resides in ADFS and Azure AD Connect and built a scalable version into our cloud service.
 Okta isn’t running ADFS or Azure AD Connect.
 Rather, we’ve replicated the same features in our service on a modern cloud platform while using the same standard protocols and interfaces used by ADFS and Azure AD Connect.
 Office 365 users are not redirected to a login page hosted by your IT department, but instead to a cloud identity solution run by Okta.
-You get the same capabilities: ability to customize the login process, make access decisions about the authentication based on whether the user is in the office or out on the road, authorize users via multi-factor authentication, and authenticate to Active Directory.
+You get the same capabilities: ability to customise the login process, make access decisions about the authentication based on whether the user is in the office or out on the road, authorise users via multi-factor authentication, and authenticate to Active Directory.
 However, Okta manages the full deployment and service availability, and delivers reliability that outperforms anything you can deploy and manage yourself.

 "Near Zero" On-Premises Footprint

-How does Okta connect to Active Directory if all the directory synchronization functionality has been moved to the cloud?
+How does Okta connect to Active Directory if all the directory synchronisation functionality has been moved to the cloud?
 This is a critical difference in architecture.
 Okta installs lightweight agents onto existing servers in your Active Directory environment.
 The agents don’t have to be installed on your Active Directory Domain Controllers, although some customers decide to do so.
 They can be installed on any existing Windows server that is joined to your Active Directory domain.

 Okta agents are installed in minutes, are less than 5MB in size, and run as system services.
 There is no need to create, set up, and configure new, dedicated on-premises servers or databases as with ADFS.
 The functionality in these agents is just enough to talk to Active Directory, validate user login information, and connect back to Okta.
 The local agents store only the connection-related configuration required to allow them to connect securely back to the cloud.
 The agent maintains an outbound connection to Okta over standard secure web protocols (SSL/HTTPS).
 A typical Okta customer has two, three or more agents installed in their Active Directory domain, but some customers have connected over 100 Active Directory domains to a single Okta tenant.